Wenbo11/Wenbo11.github.io/_pages/about.md

 <p style="text-align: center;"><font size="5"><b>I'm in the Academic Job Market 2023-24</b></font></p>

 ---
+[01/2024] Our team won VNN-COMP’23 Award for outstanding benchmark.

+[11/2023] I won Anderson-Interface Fellowship for Excellence in Research in the area of Energy and Sustainable Systems.

 [09/2023] Two papers accepted in IEEE Transactions on Power Systems.
 Check [paper](https://arxiv.org/pdf/2304.11726.pdf) and [paper](https://arxiv.org/pdf/2301.08840.pdf).